Book Review: Sabriel

 I have such a fuzzy, happy hangover from this book that I’m not even sure I can review it objectively anymore.
 Sabriel was written by Garth Nix, and is part of the Old Kingdom Trilogy.
-It was recommended to me by none other than Isa, and I’m really glad I listened to her.
+It was recommended to me by Isa, and I’m really glad I listened to her.

 Eighteen year-old Sabriel spent most of her life in Ancelstierre, where magic is uncommon and where tales of the Old Kingdom are mere legends and fairy tales.
 When her father goes missing and leaves her with his sword and set of necromantic bells, Sabriel leaves the shelter of Wyverly Academy and heads into the Old Kingdom, determined to find and rescue her father.
 She then learns that his name, Abhorsen, is actually a title for one who puts the dead to rest – a title that she is destined to inherit.
 Joining her on her quest are Mogget, a powerful creature bound to serve the Abhorsen for centuries, and Touchstone, a young Charter mage and former Royal Guard who was imprisoned by a curse for two hundred years.

 With the Dead hounding her and time running out for her father, Sabriel’s quest is not easy – especially since an powerful creature, classified as one of the Greater Dead (or, quite possibly, the Great Dead), is behind it all.

 This is the kind of book I wish I read when I really was a young adult.
 Not that I feel that the reading experience was diminished by my age, mind you – I just feel that I missed out on a huge part of my life as a bookworm by not reading this book sooner.